Azure/Azure-Hacks/4-DEVELOPING/modules/module-2/readme.md

 ## Description

 - Provision an **Azure Container Registry**(ACR) to push your images into it.
-* First we need to build the application locally.
+* First we need to build the application.
 Theres 3 applications that need to built
   * Contonance.Backend `acacontonancebackend:latest` found under Contonance.Backend/Dockerfile
   * EnterpriseWarehouse.Backend: `acawarehouse:latest` found under EnterpriseWarehouse.Backend/Dockerfil
   * Contonance.WebPortal `acawebportal:latest` found under Contonance.WebPortal/Server/Dockerfile
-- Build images and push your local Docker image to your **Azure Container Registry**.
+- For this task.
+To avoid local docker build issues and dependencies.
+It is **strongly** recommended to use `az acr build`.
+  - This is feature pushes to code to ACR to be build remotely and simplifies the build process for the lab
+  - Instead of performing local builds.
+Investigate using `az acr build ` to let ACR build the image instead  [acr build](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-quickstart-task-cli)
 > **Note**: As ACR is based on a globally available FQDN ensure that ensure you pick a unique name for you ACR
 >
 > **Note**: For production environments should use an Infrastructure as Code language (Azure CLI, Bicep, Terraform, etc) to provision your Azure services.
 For these tasks its fine to use Azure Portal